getindata/flink-http-connector/README.md

 Implementation of an HTTP Sink is based on Flink's `AsyncSinkBase` introduced in Flink 1.15 [3, 4].

 #### Http Response to Table schema mapping
-The mapping from Http Json Response to SQL table schema is done via Json Paths [5].
+The mapping from Http Json Response to SQL table schema is done via Flink's Json Format [5].
-This is achieved thanks to `com.jayway.jsonpath:json-path` library.

-If no `root` or `field.#.path` option is defined, the connector will use the column name as json path and will try to look for Json Node with that name in received Json.
-If no node with a given name is found, the connector will return `null` as value for this field.

-If the `field.#.path` option is defined, connector will use given Json path from option's value in order to find Json data that should be used for this column.
-For example `'field.isActive.path' = '$.details.isActive'` - the value for table column `isActive` will be taken from `$.details.isActive` node from received Json.

 ## TODO

 ### HTTP TableLookup Source
 - Implement caches.
-- Add support for other Flink types.
-Currently, STRING type is only fully supported.
 - Think about Retry Policy for Http Request
-- Use Flink Format [7] to parse Json response
 - Add Configurable Timeout value
 - Check other `//TODO`'s.